 Input

-Mixing proportions, a vector with the same length of specified number of clusters and the sum of the values in this vector has to be 1.Output
+simK Number of clusters.n_coordinates Number of coordinate of the simulated dataset.n_observations Number of observation of the simulated dataset.sim_between_t Between cluster variation.sim_within_t Within cluster variation.use_dirichlet Indicate if cimulate datasets with dirichlet prior.
+Defalut is FALSE.sim_pi Mixing proportions, a vector with the same length of specified number of clusters and the sum of the values in this vector has to be 1.Output

 Functionality

-The code below demonstrates the use of simulator
+The code below demonstrates the use of simulator.

 # Simulate data with dim 50 * 5, 4 different categories and there are 5 true clusters.